Find Pharaoh's Gold !

 When is the Lock Museum Adventure open?

-Generally, Fridays at 7pm, Saturdays at 3 and 6pm, and Sundays at 3pm.
-Please check the Book Now page for updates.
+Generally, Saturdays at 3 and 6pm, and Sundays at 3pm.
+Please check the Book Now page for availability.
 You must reserve your game at least 24 hours ahead of time.

 The Museum is closed from Nov.
 1 to May 1 so there are no games during that time.